 Going to a German Easter Market is not only fun and uplifting, but it also thaws any inner winter chill you may have lingering around!
 The pastel egg colors, the bunnies and fuzzy yellow chicks are so uplifting!
 Michelstadt Easter Market was the perfect way to ring in spring!
+This year’s market will take place on March 10 and 11.

 I have wanted to go to the well-known Michelstadt Easter Market for years, but it never worked out somehow.
-Never making it there and seeing it only online, I always imagined Michelstadt as being some magical town hidden in the middle of the Odenwald.
-Then after visiting, I learned that my prediction wasn’t too far from the truth!
+Never making it there and only seeing it online, I always imagined Michelstadt as being some magical town hidden in the middle of the Odenwald.
+Then after visiting, I learned that my prediction wasn’t too far from the truth.

 The signs for the market led me to a beautiful park with medieval buildings and towers.
 Even though it was a bit frustrating to find parking, the pretty walk over a wooden bridge brought me back in the spirit.